-Copyright © 2015 Child Care Training Consultants.
 All rights reserved.
-No part of this book may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, without written permission from the copyright owner.
+No part of this manual may be photocopied or reproduced in any form without written permission from the publisher.
+Moreover, no part of this publication can be stored in a retrieval system, transmitted by any means, recorded or otherwise, without written permission from the publisher.